You’re about to learn the key differences between response vs reaction, why it’s better to respond than react and how to teach yourself to do that.

 1. What Is The Difference Between A Response And A Reaction?

 A reaction is instant, instinctive and purely emotional.
 It’s driven by the unconscious mind.
 That’s why you often seem to react ‘without thinking’.
 A reaction is based entirely in the heat of the moment.
-When you react, you rarely consider the long-term consequences of your actions.
+When you react, you rarely give due consideration for the long-term consequences of your actions.

 A response occurs after you consider the desired outcome of the situation.
 In most cases, you’ll consider the long-term consequences of your actions.
 As such, a response usually aligns with your core values.

-2. Reaction Vs Response: What’s Going On The Brain?
+2. Reaction Versus Response: What’s Going On The Brain?

-Another key difference: reactions and responses are fuelled by different parts of the brain.
+Another key difference: reacting and responding are fuelled by different parts of the brain.

 A reaction is fuelled by the reptilian brain.
 This animalistic part of the brain evolves first.
 That’s why a young child always tends to express itself by reacting.
 Its understanding of how to respond doesn’t develop until later.